 Is It Worth It?

-SmartThings Hub v.2 can be ordered now.
+SmartThings Hub v.2 can be ordered now on Amazon.

 1/4/2016 Updated to add TV compatibility information and professional monitoring.